gravityblast/nimbus-deploy/README.md

 ## Steps

-**The steps are going to be updated frequently now so check the Makefile for now**
+**The steps are going to be updated frequently so check the Makefile for now**

 ### Step 1